 Use a sharp knife and slice the disk into 6 slices.
 The dough will be on the soft side, so it will not separate much.

 Start the scones baking and when they've been in the oven for 20 minutes, remove the baking sheet and separate them on the baking sheet with a flat spatula (cutting if needed).
 Place them back in the oven to continue baking.

 Glaze is one of the simplest but tastiest little additions.
-It gives them a little pop of flavor with the sweetness of the powdered sugar and the tartness of the lemon juice.
+Like on these buckwheat muffins and this lemon pound cake, it gives them a little pop of flavor with the sweetness of the powdered sugar and the tartness of the lemon juice.
 It's a great combination.
 And making it couldn't be easier - just add the ingredients to a bowl and stir until it reaches pouring consistency.

 I wouldn't recommend it in this recipe.
 Mostly because I haven't tested any other flours so I can't confidently offer an alternative that will give you the same results.